Bandhu-sthana * Sukha-daya

 If other maternal factors are present, may indicate premature loss of the Mother.

-Loss of property claims
+Dissolution of owned properties and property claims

 loss of schooling or incomplete course of study, diploma not received